 Most importantly, Nutshell CRM allows users to add automation to each stage in the sales pipeline so that certain repeatable actions are automatically performed for each stage in the pipeline.

-For example, you can trigger a personalized email sequence or notify a certain salesperson when a lead is ready for a phone call.
+For example, you can trigger a personalized email sequence or notify a specific salesperson when a lead is ready for a phone call.
 With automation, each pipeline stage can automatically get its own special treatment.

 Even after you’ve created an effective sales pipeline and implemented it into your team’s process, the work isn’t done.
-It’s important to continue reevaluating your pipeline and determining whether it’s working the way it should for your team.
+It’s essential to continue reevaluating your pipeline and determining whether it’s working the way it should for your team.

 For example, if you notice a large number of leads dropping off at a particular stage, you may want to test new approaches during that stage.
-If a certain communication channel worked especially well in another stage, you could integrate that channel into the stage you want to improve.
+If a particular communication channel worked especially well in another stage, you could integrate that channel into the stage you want to improve.

 Building a sales pipeline from scratch requires some thought, but it may only take a few hours or days.
 However, thinking through which stages and activities you need to complete with leads throughout the buyer journey is an ongoing process.